ottuco/ottu-py/README.md

 * `OTTU_WEBHOOK_KEY` - Webhook Key (example: `my-secret-webhook-key`)
 * `OTTU_WEBHOOK_URL` - Webhook URL (example: `https://your-host.com/path/to/view/`)

-In case of authentication, it is mandatory to set any set of authentication settings.
+In the case of authentication, it is mandatory to set any set of authentication settings.

 ### Checkout